v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/new-ome-encryption-policy.md

     Set-IRMConfiguration -AutomaticServiceUpdateEnabled $false
     ```

-## How do I change or disable the automatic policy?
+## How do I disable the automatic policy?

-If you didn’t opt-out of this change and the Exchange mail rule has already been created, you can [modify the rule](https://docs.microsoft.com/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules#view-or-modify-a-mail-flow-rule) by going to **Mail flow** > **Rules** in the Exchange admin center (EAC) and modifying the rule “*Encrypt outbound sensitive emails (out of box rule)*”.
+If you didn’t opt-out of this change and the Exchange mail rule has already been created, you can [disable the rule](https://docs.microsoft.com/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules#view-or-modify-a-mail-flow-rule) by going to **Mail flow** > **Rules** in the Exchange admin center (EAC) and disable the rule “*Encrypt outbound sensitive emails (out of box rule)*”.